Fa-bi-an/starter-cookie/Readme.md

 - pipx (to install poetry & cookecutter in an isolated way)

 ## Installation
-To use the cookie you need to run:
+To use the cookie you need to run the following command in your [Terminal](https://support.apple.com/de-de/guide/terminal/apd5265185d-f365-44cb-8b09-71a064a42125/mac)/ cmd:
 ```bash
 cookiecutter https://github.com/Fa-bi-an/starter-cookie.git
 ```